dsl-logo

 Match it to your income and spending habits

-How much you earn each year will affect how much you are able to spend on your card, and the value of the rewards you may receive in comparison to the card’s fees.
-Different rewards cards have different minimum income requirements.
-You may need an annual income of up to $100,000 to qualify for some premium credit cards.
+How much you earn each year will affect how much you are able to spend on your card, and the value of the rewards you may receive in relation to the card’s fees.

 But be wary of spending more than you otherwise would just to earn reward points.